mooujarrar/mooujarrar/README.md

 *A good day for me is when I can achieve my first handshake with a PCB Sensor Module*

 - 🔌 IoT and Smart Sensors
+- 🌐 Web Application Development
 - 🧠 TinyML (Tiny Machine Learning)
 - ⚙️ Embedded & Edge AI
-- 🌐 Web Application Development
+- 🎲 3D Low Poly Modeling

 Here, I share my experiments in these areas.
 Let's connect on LinkedIn or drop me an email at mohyiddineoujarrar@gmail.com.
 Happy coding! 🚀